Needles, Sharps & Syringes

 Safe Disposal in Carver County

-• All sharps must be stored in a red, FDA-approved sharps container with a secure, screw-on lid.
+• Place all sharps in a red, U.S. Food and Drug Administration (FDA)-approved container with a screw-on lid.

-• Free 1-quart sharps containers are available at the Environmental Center upon request.
+• Free 1-quart sharps containers are available at the Environmental Center.

 • Do not use plastic bottles, coffee cans, or other household containers.

-• Do not include unused medication in your container (e.g., EpiPens, prefilled injectors).
+• Do not put unused medication in your container (such as unused EpiPens or prefilled injectors).

 • Keep the lid closed and tightly sealed at all times.

-• Bring proof of Carver County residency (such as a driver’s license).
+• Bring proof that you live in Carver County (such as a driver’s license).

-• Inform staff upon arrival that you are dropping off sharps.
+• Tell staff you are dropping off sharps.

-• You will be directed to the sharps disposal area.
+• Staff will direct you to the disposal area.

-• You are responsible for placing your sealed container into the designated bin.
+• You will place your sealed container in the proper bin.

 Additional Options

-• Needle destruction devices are also available for home use.
-These tools bend, melt, or shear needles and may reduce risk before disposal.
-Ask your pharmacist or health care provider for recommendations.
+• Needle destruction devices are available for home use.
+Ask your pharmacist or health care provider.

 Questions?

-Visit our Environmental Services page or contact us for more information.
+Visit the Environmental Services page or contact us for more information.

-You can also learn more from the Minnesota Pollution Control Agency on how to dispose of unwanted medications and sharps safely.
+Learn more from the Minnesota Pollution Control Agency about safe disposal of medications and sharps.